 - James Bartholomew Pegues died on 11 August 1901 at age 64 in either Alabama or Louisiana.

-- He was buried at Old Spring Hill Methodist Cemetery in Old Spring Hill, Marengo County, Alabama.
+- He was interred at Old Spring Hill Methodist Cemetery, Old Spring Hill, Marengo County, Alabama.
 His daughter Anna Torbert applied to the War Department for a veteran's headstone on 20 August 1935, consigned for delivery to her brother-in-law Sylvester Smith Torbert in Demopolis.

 - Last Edited: 4 Jul 2016